A Practical Approach to Proper Inference with Linked Data: Discussion

+In this paper, we have presented a practical approach to proper inference with linked data via canonicalization.
+This approach allows error to propagate naturally into downstream analyses, such as prediction of voter affiliation in Caswell County or regression of blood pressure on sex and income.
+We have proposed several methods to find canonical records, including those based on point estimates and posterior distributions of linkage.
+Additionally, we have empirically shown the benefits of error propagation with posterior canonicalization through an inferential downstream task in simulated experiments, as well as a real data example.

-In general, we recommend the use of posterior prototyping when three conditions are met -- Bayesian record linkage is used, the true records lie central to their clusters, and a good discriminatory distance function is available.
-When Bayesian record linkage is not used, then we recommend minimax prototyping and when a discriminatory distance function is not available we recommend composite prototyping.
-Finally, in the case where there is good reason to believe that the true records do not lie central to their clusters, then we are left with only random prototyping.
+In general, we recommend the use of posterior canonicalization when two conditions are met -- Bayesian record linkage is used and a discriminatory distance function is available that places the true records central to their clusters.
+When Bayesian record linkage is not used, then we recommend minimax canonicalization with a robust tie-breaking procedure and when a discriminatory distance function is not available we recommend composite canonicalization.
+Finally, in the case where there is no reason to believe that the true records can be placed central within their clusters, then we are left with only random canonicalization.
 In this case, the use of a very informative distribution for records within cluster may be helpful.
+See Appendix D for a potential decision making process to determine which canonicalization method to use.